 Normandy is famous for its abbeys, Camembert, water lilies, tranquil nature, crepes and delicious gastronomy with welcoming friendly locals in France.
 Do not miss these fantastic cultural and natural attractions, whilst holidaying in Normandy during your Villa holiday.

-The history of Normandy is filled with war: Viking Norseman Rollo (made commonly famous by the TV series “Vikings”), settled on its coasts in the 9th Century and gave its name to the region.
+The history of Normandy is full of wars and battles: Viking Norseman (made commonly famous by the TV series “Vikings”), settled on its coasts in the 9th Century and King Charles III of France agreed to call this region Normandy.
 The 7th duke of Normandy, William the Conqueror attacked England from these shorelines, and Joan of Arc who gathered the French against the English was burned at the stake in Normandy.

 Hike with pilgrims to the enchanted Mont St-Michel